 You can visit the bullring in Ronda which houses a small bullfighting museum.
 The bullfighting season in Ronda is from April to October though fights are quite infrequent.
 Check with the tourist office next to the bullring.

-Read about the development of bull fighting from ancient times ….
+- History of Bullfighting: Read about the development of bull fighting from ancient times.

-Madrid’s bullring, Las Ventas is the world’s top venue for bullfighting ….
+- Bullfighting in Madrid: Madrid’s bullring, Las Ventas is the world’s top venue for bullfighting

-Of all the bullfighters who have died in bullfights, Manolete was the greatest ….
+- The Great Manolete: Of all the bullfighters who have died in bullfights, Manolete was the greatest.